He Became This Year’s Oscar Favourite By Going Broke Again and Again | Wealthsimple

 I thought having more money would make things easier, but I learned that no matter the budget, you never have enough money.

-My hope is that the more stories that are told about marginalized communities and subcultures, the more awareness will spread, and the less marginalized they’ll continue to be.
+My hope is that the more stories that are told about marginalised communities and subcultures, the more awareness will spread, and the less marginalised they’ll continue to be.
 I’m not a politician or a policymaker, I’m a filmmaker and storyteller.
-My goal is simply to put a human face on these hidden populations that often aren’t humanized, so that people feel inspired to make a better world.
+My goal is simply to put a human face on these hidden populations that often aren’t humanised, so that people feel inspired to make a better world.
 Sometimes shining a light on an issue is the first step toward affecting change.

 I thought having more money would make things easier, but I learned that no matter the budget, you never have enough money.
 Things were very tight, but we were responsible, kept things on-budget, only had one hour of overtime the entire shoot.
 And I still found ways to make it hard for everybody!
 I wanted to make a movie with a lot of kids; I wanted to shoot on 35mm film; and I chose to shoot in Orlando in the middle of the summer.
 Those are three really difficult production challenges.
 But we’re happy with the results, and excited to finally put the film in front of audiences this week.